yikang-li/FactorizableNet/README.md

 - [x] Update the Model link for VG-DR-Net (We will upload a new model by Aug.
 27).
 - [x] Update the Dataset link for VG-DR-Net.
 - [ ] A demonstration of our Factorizable Net
-- [ ] Migrate to PyTorch 0.4.x (currently, 0.3.x).
+- [x] Migrate to PyTorch 1.0.1
+- [x] Multi-GPU support (beta version): one image per GPU

 ## Updates
+- Feb 26, 2019: Now we release our beta [Multi-GPU] version of Factorizable Net.
-- Aug 28: Bug fix for running the evaluation with "--use_gt_boxes".
+- Aug 28, 2018: Bug fix for running the evaluation with "--use_gt_boxes".
 VG-DR-Net has some self-relations, e.g. A-relation-A. Previously, we assumed there is no such relation.
 This commit may influence the model performance on Scene Graph Generation.

 ## Project Settings